 - Cloud Search lets you search and find information across your organization’s content.

-- File Stream gives you quick access to all of your Google Drive files on demand, directly from your computer without taking up hard drive space.
+- Drive for Desktop gives you quick access to all of your Google Drive files on demand, directly from your computer without taking up hard drive space.

 - Shared Drives allow you to store, search, and access files with a team.
 Learn more about Shared Drives.